Non Sequitur (comic strip): Bob

 Robert "Bob" Pyle is Joe's brother, often seen having a drink with him at a bar.
 He often tries to convince Joe to take a hold of get-rich-quick professions or become a cable news show host.
 According to the strip of January 15, 2003, he is an attorney, and in the strips of May 28–29, 2007, it is indicated he has a practice and has spent twenty years representing personal injury cases.
 He is single and avoids relationships with women.

-Bob is patterned after Richard Nixon, and is drawn to resemble Nixon.
+According to Wiley Miller, Bob is patterned after his favorite character actor, Dabney Coleman, not just in appearance but in his sharp demeanor.

 Uncle Reginald

 Uncle Reginald Pyle is the ghost of an alcoholic elderly relative haunting Joe's house.
 Sometimes the reader is given a glimpse into an alternate world (perhaps the past as well) where Reginald is still alive.
 In this reality, he lives with his brother Montgomery "Monty" Pyle in a large, Victorian mansion with numerous servants including Smithers, the butler.
 Danae, Kate and Flo are well acquainted with Reginald, but Joe refuses to believe he exists in ghost form.